Skip to content

 • the date, time, and location of the meeting;

-• the organisation’s name;
+• the organisation’s name and company number;

 • the minute-taker’s name.